President of the Church: Removal

 Though there has never been a popular movement in the church to have a president removed or punished, he could theoretically be removed from his position or otherwise disciplined by the Common Council of the Church.
 The only president of the church brought before the Common Council was Joseph Smith, who was tried for charges made against him by Sylvester Smith after the return of Zion's Camp in 1834.
-The Council determined that Joseph Smith had "acted in every respect in an honorable and proper manner with all monies and properties entrusted to his charge."
+The Council determined that Smith had "acted in every respect in an honorable and proper manner with all monies and properties entrusted to his charge."

+Prophet, seer, and revelator

+Prophet, seer, and revelator is an ecclesiastical title used in the Latter Day Saint movement.
+The LDS Church is the largest denomination of the movement, and it currently applies these terms to the members of the First Presidency and the Quorum of the Twelve Apostles.
+In the past, it has also been applied to the Presiding Patriarch of the church and the Assistant President of the Church.
+Other denominations of the movement also use these terms.